vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Wednesday` ⚡⚡⚡
+Have an amazing `Thursday` ⚡⚡⚡

-Did you know Today on `30th September`
+Did you know Today on `01st October`
 ```
-“Botswana gained its independence from Great Britain.”
-(Year: 1966)
+“Henry Ford introduced the first mass-produced automobile on the market—the Model T car to the market.
+Each car cost $825.”
+(Year: 1908)
 ```